 STEP 8 – Snap Away

-Again, just like with selfies, taking several images will give you options for choosing your favorite.
-The more the merrier to finalize the best few.
-Remember: keep your phone’s surface perpendicular to the ground…at least at first.
+Like with selfies, taking several images will give you options for choosing your favorite.
+The more the merrier is a good motto to follow.
+Remember: keep your phone’s surface perpendicular to the ground … at least at first.

 STEP 9 – Skip The Filter